CBoggon/MastersProject/README.md

+WARNING: Rearranged files into folders so file paths in all programs need to be change to take into account of this before they will work.

 *Purpose:*
 Code written for masters project which aimed to use DDM and particle tracking to analyse the swimming behaviour of T4 bacteriophage infected K-12 AB1157 E. Coli.